Searchbreed

 See Spot & Tango

-What a Cardigan Welsh Corgi actually costs year one
+What to budget for a Cardigan Welsh Corgi in year one.

 Food (year one)